 Gestational Trophoblastic Disease (GTD)

-Gestational Trophoblastic Disease (GTD) is a term used for a group of pregnancy-related tumors.
+Gestational trophoblastic disease (GTD) is a term used for a group of pregnancy-related tumors.
+According to the American Cancer Society, GTD occurs in about 1 pregnancy out of 1,000 in the US—most of these are hydatidiform moles.
 If you and your family have learned of a GTD diagnosis, the amount of information you receive at the time of diagnosis can feel overwhelming.
 We hope this information will help you understand the condition more thoroughly and help you through this difficult time.

 GTD is a rare group of interrelated tumors that develop following conception that lead to abnormal development of the placenta.
 More than 80 percent of GTD cases are non-cancerous.
 All forms of GTD can be treated and in the great majority of cases the treatment results in a cure.
 Most women who have had a single incidence of GTD can go on to have normal pregnancies.